ontologyportal/sigmakee/README.md

 tomcat on vagrant or another VM, you may need to change the port value from 8080.
 If you are running on a server, rather than your localhost you'll need to set the hostname parameter in your config.xml file.
 E will only work if your $TMPDIR is set correctly.
-Tomcat V9 or later is required.
+Tomcat V9 is required.
+Later versions of Tomcat are not yet supported.
 Be sure to change `$CATALINA_HOME` and your paths to conform to the version.
 If you use a different mirror or version you'll need to change the wget commend below.
 Change "theuser" below to your user name.

 If your installation isn't working and you're getting funny "null"s in your paths try opening permissions on your `$SIGMA_HOME`, `$CATALINA_HOME` and `$SIGMA_SRC` directories.